yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 [link_in_body]: https://jakearchibald.com/2016/link-in-body/
 <!-- Credit Jake Archibald and Pat Meenan for research, technique and implementation -->

+#### Which one should I use?
+We discussed 4 different techniques to load CSS, but when should you use each one of them?

+These techniques differ in the time in which the requests are triggered as well as in the request’s priority.
+Also, some of them rely on script execution which, some argue, goes against the principles of progressive enhancement.

+At the end, I believe the easiest and cleanest technique to load non-critical styles that may be needed further down the page is to include them as link tags in the body, and have them block only the content that relies on them.
+If you have styles that are only needed for follow-up pages, you may use “inapplicable media” technique, but arguably, `<link rel=prefetch>` may be a better tool for the job.

 ## JS - critical and non-critical
 Similarly to CSS, blocking JavaScript also holds off rendering.
 Unlike